Personal Flotation Devices (PFDs)

 Suggested Language for Notice of Race and Sailing Instructions

 Organizing authorities may find the following language helpful when writing the Notice of Race or Sailing Instructions.
 (But be advised, this is suggested language.
 OAs are advised to check with their own legal counsel if they have questions about this matter.)

-“Competitors shall wear a personal floatation device (PFD) approved by the US Coast Guard (or for international competitors, the equivalent authority of their home country)…”
+“Competitors shall wear a personal flotation device (PFD) approved by the U.S. Coast Guard (or for international competitors, the equivalent authority of their home country)…”